 This post may contain affiliate links.
 Please read my disclosure.

-These Fried Alligator bites are deliciously crispy on the outside, and moist and tender on the outside - perfect for dipping in your favorite sauce (ahem...Cajun remoulade)!
+These Fried alligator bites are deliciously crispy on the outside, and moist and tender on the inside - perfect for dipping in your favorite sauce!

 I have been obsessed with Cajun and Creole cuisines for as long as I can remember.
 I have been intrigued with ingredients like alligator, crawfish, frog legs and oysters that are regularly used in this cuisine.

-The first time I had alligator was actually in Dallas, TX, but I went on to eat it in New Orleans and even have managed to find a couple places in my hometown of San Diego that serve it (like my favorite Cajun restaurant).
+The first time I had alligator was actually in Dallas, TX, but I went on to eat it in New Orleans and even have managed to find a couple places in my hometown of San Diego that serve it.

 Ingredients